 Low-FODMAP dinner recipes to help relieve the symptoms of IBS, candida, SIBO, autoimmune disease, and/or other inflammatory diseases.
-Easy to prepare fresh meals!
+Easy to prepare fresh whole food meals that are designed to relieve symptoms in the short term.

 I originally posted this roundup on January 13, 2020, but figured I would add more delicious Low-FODMAP dinner recipes that I created throughout the year and update you on my gut health.

-If you’re a long-time follower, you know I ate a Low-FODMAP diet for a couple of years to keep my gut health in check.
+If you’re a long-time follower, you know I ate a Low-FODMAP diet for a couple of years in order to keep my IBS symptoms under control.

 To get the full story on how I healed my leaky gut, read my blog posts on How I Healed My Gut Part One: My Gut Healing Protocol and How I Healed My Gut Part Two: Healing Through Mindset.

-If you suffer from IBS, SIBO, Candida, or inflammatory issues have experienced flairs through dietary or lifestyle choices, know two things: 1.)
-You’re in great company, and 2.)
-You can absolutely manage some of your symptoms through making adjustments to your diet.
+If you suffer from IBS, SIBO, Candida, or inflammatory issues have experienced flairs through dietary or lifestyle choices, know that you’re in great company, and you can absolutely manage some of your symptoms through making adjustments to your diet.

 When I was in the thick of my symptoms, I thought there was no way I could possibly live a normal life again.
 This simply wasn’t true!
 Your body is designed to heal, and it absolutely will if you help give it the right conditions.

-One of the things that helped me the most when my IBS was at its worst was staying consistent on a Low-FODMAP diet.
-This blog post is intended to help those of you who are struggling with IBS (candida, SIBO, GERD, leaky gut, etc.) find relief from your symptoms using these delicious recipes as your healer.
+This blog post is intended to help those of you who are struggling with IBS (candida, SIBO, GERD, leaky gut, etc.) find relief from your symptoms in the short term while you’re working to figure out the cause of the issue.

 Let’s dive in.